realworldocaml/book/en/02-guided-tour.md

 Note that we included a comment in the above code.
 OCaml comments are bounded by `(*` and `*)`, and can be nested arbitrarily and cover multiple lines.
-There's no equivalent of the C-style single line comment that is prefixed by `//` --- all comments must be bounded on both sides.
+There's no equivalent of C-style single line comments that are prefixed by `//`.

 The first pattern, `first :: the_rest`, covers the case where `languages` has at least one element, since every list except for the